Skip to Main Content

 Do you provide safety training?

-We conduct safety briefings for cast and crew covering general set safety and specific hazards for each location or sequence.
-We can also arrange specialised safety training when required for particular activities.
+We run safety briefings for cast and crew, covering general set safety and the specific hazards of each location or sequence.
+Our team can also arrange specialty safety training for particular activities when needed.

 ACT 04 — On Set